Sireat/Explore-Country/README.md

 ## Overview

 The Country Information Finder is a web application that allows users to search for and view information about countries worldwide.
-Users can search by country name, filter by region, and view details such as the country's flag, capital, population, and languages.
+Users can search by country name, filter by region, and view details such as the country's flag, capital, population, and languages. and look the whole project here https://explore-country.vercel.app/

 ## Features